AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Experiment

 \subsection{Main Results}

-\paragraph{Comparison with existing MLLMs.} In Table~\ref{tab:main}, our AtomThink framework is applied to train LLaVA-Llama3-8B and EMOVA-8B, yielding consistent performance improvements over the original models.
-When combined with PRM, AtomThink-EMOVA achieves a new state-of-the-art on MathVerse, surpassing GPT-4o and narrowing the gap between MLLMs and human performance.
-On MathVista, it also achieves performance close to that of GPT-4o.
-These results demonstrate the framework's strong generalization capability and practical usability.
+\textbf{Mathematical Reasoning.} Figure~\ref{fig:running_case} shows a running case of CoT and SCoT.
+In Table~\ref{tab:main}, our AtomThink framework is applied to train LLaVA1.5-7B and Llama3.2-Vision-11B, yielding consistent performance improvements over the original models.
+With Self-structured CoT, the accuracy of AtomThink-LLaVA can be enhanced by 4.4\% and 3.4\% in MathVerse and MathVision, respectively.
+In a larger vision understanding model, AtomThink-LlamaV gains a higher improvement by 9.6\% and 8.2\%.
+When combined with step-wise beam search and process reward model, AtomThink-LlamaV achieves a new state-of-the-art on MathVista, surpassing GPT-4V and narrowing the gap between MLLMs and human performance.
+On WeMath benchmark, which places greater emphasis on sub-problem solving, AtomThink series achieve remarkable performance improvements (up to 38\%), attribute to our incorporation of foundational knowledge and focus on single-step reasoning.

-\paragraph{Quick Think with Intuition.} Unlike traditional CoT methods, Quick Think generates a stepwise reasoning path through multi-turn conversations, bypassing the need for an additional verifier.
-This approach offers a computational advantage over Slow Think and highlights the model's intuitive reasoning capabilities.
-For LLaVA-Llama3-8B, our AtomThink framework surpasses the baseline model, achieving approximately a 10\% improvement on MathVista~\cite{lu2023mathvista} and a 19\% improvement on MathVerse~\cite{zhang2025mathverse}.
-For AtomThink-EMOVA, Quick Think achieved a score of 38.3\% on MathVerse, outperforming existing open-source MLLMs.
-These results demonstrate that when a model possesses atomic reasoning capabilities, it can leverage rapid intuition to perform more accurate mathematical reasoning.